 Start learning your two-times tables with the song in the video below!

 Listen to the song two or three times.
 Once you start to get the hang of the song, try singing along!

 Look at the multiplication table below.
 The two-times tables have been highlighted.

 (If you are uncertain how to use a multiplication table, review using our lesson found under the Additional Resources in the right-hand sidebar.)

 - What do you observe when you look at the highlighted sections?

 - Do any numbers recur often?

-- Multiples of two are always even numbers.
-If you are unsure what an even number is, review our lesson found under Additional Resources in the right-hand sidebar.
+Multiples of two are always even numbers.
+If unsure what an even number is, review our lesson under Additional Resources in the right-hand sidebar.

 - Fold a piece of paper in half vertically, like a hot dog.
-When you open the fold, there should be a line running down the center of the paper.
+When you open the fold, a line should run down the center of the paper.

-- Using scissors, cut ten equally spaced lines to the fold.
+- Cut ten equally spaced lines to the fold using scissors.
 This will create 11 flaps.